How to Set Up JSON API Integration Using Joget

 Get Started

-Now we get to the core of the guide: configuring a JSON API integration in Joget from scratch.
+Now we get to the core of the blog: configuring a JSON API integration in Joget from scratch.
 We will go through it step-by-step.

 Each step builds on the previous, so follow along in order.
 Before you begin, log in to your Joget platform with an account that has design privileges (usually an administrator or developer role) to configure JSON API and External Service Integration settings effectively.